jonguttman/PsillyOps/docs/USER_MANUAL.md

 - Shows Available vs. Required for each material
 - Highlights shortages in red
 - Creates `ProductionOrderMaterial` records for tracking

+### Assigning Production Orders

+Production orders can be assigned to team members for accountability:

+**Assign During Start:**
+1. Open a PLANNED production order
+2. Click **"Start Production"**
+3. A modal appears showing eligible assignees
+4. Select a team member or leave unassigned
+5. Click **"Start Production"**

+**Assign Later:**
+1. Navigate to the production order detail page
+2. Click **"Assign"** button
+3. Select a team member from the list
+4. Provide a reason if reassigning

+**Viewing Assignments:**
+- Assigned orders appear in the assignee's **My Work** page
+- Supervisors see unassigned orders in the dashboard queue
+- Admins can view **All Work** to see all team assignments

 ### Work Centers